catalyzeio/stratum-docs/guides/node-mongo.md

     app01 (size = c1, build status = finished, deploy status = None)
     mongo01 (size = c1, image = mongodb, status = running)
    ```

-4. Ask Catalyze to deploy that build to your environment by filing a support ticket.
-After it's deployed, the `deploy status` will change to `running`.

 ## Mongo Integration